maingoc303/Graph_Genome/README.md

 + Run *vsearch* to get the clustered database
 + Index the database for building graph by running *groot*
 ### Fastq file processing
-+ Raw reads in fastq files are trimmed out by FastQC with default Q = 20
++ Raw reads in fastq files are trimmed out by FastQC with default Q = 20, this will be changed after testing for TP,FP,TN,FN
 + Visualisation of number of reads before and after quality check can be provided

 ### Alignment reads